 Save this article to Pinterest for later?
 Click on the save button in one of the images below.

-Up to the 15th century Thai cuisine basically consisted of rice, fish, aromatic herbs and lot’s of vegetables.
-Meat represented just a small part of the diet, mainly due to Buddhist influence.
+Up to the 15th century Thai cuisine basically consisted of rice, a bit of fish, aromatic herbs and lot’s of vegetables.
+Meat only represented a small part of the diet, mainly due to Buddhist influence.
 Only in landlocked regions meat was more popular, because of the limited access to protein from fish and seafood.

 Nowadays we regard many stir fried dishes as original Thai cooking.
 However, in Thailand, the cooking technique of stir frying only came into use after the Chinese immigration got into gear.
 The Chinese also brought their noodles and hey, what is more Thai than the ever so popular and stir fried Pad Thai noodle dish?